rreubenreyes/try-coding-its-fun/src/static/posts/deblobbing-javascript.md

 * [**Web Animations API**](http://devdocs.io/dom/web_animations_api), for programmatically animating DOM elements.
 * [**Payment Request API**](http://devdocs.io/dom/payment_request_api), for handling online transactions.

-I hope I've made my message clear at this point: When you write code for the frontend, what you're essentially doing is manipulating these APIs which are exposed to you. **So what happens when you take the browser away?**
+I hope I've made my message clear at this point: When you write code for the frontend, the majority of what you're doing is utilizing these APIs which are exposed to you. **So what happens when you take the browser away?**

-### On the Backend: Server APIs
+### On the backend: Server APIs

 ```javascript
 > node